thoughtbot/write-yourself-a-roguelike/book/generating_a_character/the_title_screen.md

 end
 ```

 You may be wondering why we're passing values in (y, x) order instead of (x, y).
-We're passing the values as (y, x) because that's the order ncurses will expect to see them in.
-Ncurses wants the coordinates in (y, x) order because of how it renders the screen.
+We're passing the values as (y, x) because that's the order ncurses will expect to see them in. ncurses wants the coordinates in (y, x) order because of how it renders the screen.
 Essentially, ncurses will start in the top left of the screen, y = 0, and then write out the entire line before moving on to the next line, y = 1.
 By storing the y coordinate first it can handle this process more optimally.

 Now let's create the file `game.rb` which will hold our `Game` class.
 The responsibility of the `Game` class is to execute the main run loop as well as manage setup and global state.
 The implementation for the `Game` class will look like this: